 Physicians also need to understand the type of opinion the retaining lawyer is expecting.
 Expectations can vary depending on the specific request and the arrangements between the expert and the retaining lawyer.
 These arrangements can be unique and may dictate how much time experts are expected to spend, how they will be compensated for their time (including an acceptable rate), whether they must meet or discuss preliminary thoughts with the retaining lawyer, the documentation required, etc.

 Physicians will also want to discuss if they will be expected to provide information and advice verbally or in writing.
 If they must write a report, they should talk about the issues it must address and when it is due.
 Being aware of deadlines minimizes stress, conflict and complications.
 Once the report is submitted, experts should clarify what further work, if any, may be required, including whether a supplemental or rebuttal report will be needed.
 Experts should ask if they are likely to be required to testify at trial and what they should do with the materials that they have been provided and that they have generated.

 More information on the experts' role

-Physicians unfamiliar with the general role of experts should consider reviewing CMPA articles and publications, including the following: "Acting as an expert in medico-legal proceedings," "Preparing medico-legal reports," and A Medical-legal handbook for physicians in Canada.
+Physicians unfamiliar with the general role of experts should consider reviewing CMPA articles and publications, including the following: "Testifying: What it involves and how to do it effectively," "Preparing medico-legal reports," and A Medical-legal handbook for physicians in Canada.
 Medical specialty organizations such as the Society of Obstetricians and Gynaecologists of Canada also have publications on this topic.
 Physicians acting as experts should also become familiar with their provincial or territorial regulatory authority's (College's) current statements and policies.
 Members are encouraged to contact the CMPA if they have a question about their role as an expert.